 Wilkes scores 19 points, No. 5 Florida St. beats Notre Dame

 TALLAHASSEE, Fla.
+(AP) — Florida State hit on 12 of 18 3-point shots and the Seminoles needed each of them to hold off Notre Dame’s late charge.

-(AP) -- Wyatt Wilkes scored 19 points and No. 5 Florida State held off Notre Dame 85-84 Saturday night for its 10th straight victory.
+Wyatt Wilkes came off the bench to score a career-high 19 points as Florida State held on for an 85-84 win over Notre Dame on Saturday night, the Seminoles’ 10th straight victory.

-Wilkes drilled 5 of 6 from 3-point range and the Seminoles (17-2, 7-1 Atlantic Coast Conference) made 12 of 18 from beyond the arc.
+The redshirt sophomore hit 5 of 6 shots from 3-point range and easily surpassed his previous career high of 14 points.
+Wilkes played nearly 19 minutes, seeing more playing time because forward Patrick Williams (toe) missed the game.

+“That’s kind of the strength of our team,” guard Trent Forrest said.
+“You never know who can come in and give us that spark.
+Tonight, it was Wyatt.
+They were leaving him open.
+And he’s a shooter.
+That’s target practice for him.
+He was shooting with confidence.”

+Wilkes’ hard work in practice translated into a pressure-packed game.
+His 3-pointers, as well as those from Anthony Polite (3 of 5) and M.J.
+Walker (2 of 3) helped put the Seminoles in front by double figures for much of the second half.

+“Wyatt Wilkes gave us a tremendous lift,” Florida State coach Leonard Hamilton said.
+“He's showing his potential.”

-Florida State missed its last nine shots from the floor and Notre Dame (11-8, 2-6) nearly took advantage.
-The Fighting Irish had a few chances in the final moments, including Rex Pflueger's desperation 3-pointer that fell short at the buzzer.
+But Florida State quickly saw its considerable lead dwindle.
+The Seminoles missed their last nine shots from the floor, leaving the door open just enough for Notre Dame.
+The Fighting Irish had a few chances in the final moments, including Dane Goodwin’s desperation 3-pointer that was short at the buzzer.

-Trent Forrest and RaiQuan Gray each scored 13 points for Florida State, which has also won 10 consecutive home games.
+Trent Forrest and RaiQuan Gray each scored 13 points for Florida State (17-2, 7-1 Atlantic Coast Conference), which has also won 10 consecutive home games in 2019-20 and 19 straight victories at the Donald L. Tucker Center dating to last season.

-Prentiss Hubb scored 24 points, hitting 5 of 11 3-pointers, and John Mooney had 16 points for Notre Dame.
-Mooney pulled down just four rebounds, halting his streak of double-doubles at 12 games.
+Prentiss Hubb scored 24 points, knocking down 5 of 11 3-pointers, and John Mooney scored 16 points for Notre Dame (11-8, 2-6).
+But Mooney pulled down just five rebounds, halting his streak of double-doubles at 12 games.

+“I'm proud of our group,” Notre Dame coach Mike Brey said.
+“Disappointed though.
+We had chances there at the end.”

-Florida State's Balsa Koprivica returned after missing four games due to injury.
-The freshman center had six points and six rebounds in the first half.
+Balsa Koprivica returned after missing four games due to injury for Florida State.
+The freshman center had six points and six rebounds.

+Notre Dame led by 11 points just minutes into the game, but Florida State went on an 18-0 run — helped by Wilkes’ and Walker’s 3-pointers — to take a 47-37 lead at the half.

 BIG PICTURE